HamidMosalla/HamidMosalla/README.md

 **HamidMosalla/HamidMosalla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m Hamid Mosallanejad (Mosalla for short)
+- 🔭 I’m Hamid Mosalla (Arman is my nickname)
 - 🌱 I’ve blogged here for nearly 9 years https://hamidmosalla.com/
 - 👯 I’m looking to collaborate on any message based system, nservicebus, DDD.
 - 🤔 I’m on Twitter https://twitter.com/Xellarix